 A GAP waiver waives the remaining loan balance — up to a specified percentage of your car’s loan-to-value (LTV), up to a specified amount.
 The LTV and max loan balance will vary by provider.
 For example, you may have coverage up to 150% of your car’s LTV, up to $50,000.

 Instead of waiving your remaining loan balance, GAP insurance functions similarly to car insurance.
 When you file a claim — and it’s approved — the insurance company backing your GAP insurance policy will pay out the remaining balance.

 GAP waivers are paid for upfront when you take out a loan or refinance, and the cost of a waiver is commonly rolled into your auto loan.
 As a result, you’ll have coverage for as long as your loan remains in place, provided you adhere to the terms of your contract.

-In contrast, GAP insurance is paid for on a monthly basis.
-Though this can be more convenient and budget-friendly, missing a payment or cancelling your coverage can leave you solely responsible for paying the difference of your car’s remaining loan balance after auto insurance pays out.
+In contrast, GAP insurance is paid for monthly.
+Though this can be more convenient and budget-friendly, missing a payment or canceling your coverage can leave you solely responsible for paying the difference of your car’s remaining loan balance after auto insurance pays out.

 What Happens When Your Car Is a Total Loss?

 After a total loss or theft, your first step is to file a claim with your car insurance.
 Your insurance company will assess your car’s actual cash value using their proprietary calculation, taking into account the replacement cost of your vehicle minus its depreciation.
 Eventually, you’ll be paid out the car’s ACV, minus your insurance deductible.